This post may contain affiliate links. Please see my disclosure policy for details.

 Head down to Bristol Harbour to see the SS Great Britain parked in the dry dock or enjoy the maze of colourful houses in Cliftonwood.

 Why not head up to Cabot Tower?!
 This is the highest point in all of Bristol located in the centre.
 From this lookout, you can see 360-degree views of the city and beyond and it’s free!
 Click here to read my complete guide.

 Where to stay in Bristol

 Hotel Du Vin – Located just seconds away from the Christmas Steps and set inside an 18th-century building, this hotel is a charming, luxury property that has cosy rooms for rent.
 Click to book.

 The Berkeley Suites – a luxury apartment with a hotel twist in the centre of Bristol, The Berkeley Suites are located off Park Street in an old Georgian Building.
-Each apartment has it’s own private visual art gallery and kitchen amenities!
-Click here book and to read my full review.
+Each apartment has its own private visual art gallery and kitchen amenities!
+Click here book to read my full review.

-Full Moon Backpackers – A cool and friendly backpackers located in St Pauls and near Stokes Croft, the street art capital of Bristol!
+Full Moon Backpackers – A cool and friendly backpacker located in St Pauls and near Stokes Croft, the street art capital of Bristol!
 You can meet some friends here to go exploring.
 Click here for rates.